Vehicular accidents are no joke. Unfortunately, over 35,000 people lost their lives in a car accident in 2015 and the number is not declining.

 Take as many pictures as possible in the aftermath of the accident.
 Try to take pictures that really detail the damage of vehicles involved in the collision as well as all surrounding signs with location information.
 If there are any skid marks, or if there is any property damage or damage to nearby trees, be sure to document it all in photos.

 In addition, be sure to take photos of injuries to people involved.
 Take close up photos of lacerations, bruises, scars, etc. Also, take pictures of anything that can confirm the time of the accident.
+Then, ensure you have a copy of the photos by uploading them to your computer or a backup disk.

 4. Obtain the necessary medical treatment.